 Network with accomplished and like-minded peers from around the world to assimilate diverse experiences and gain new approaches to growth strategy.

-Engage in reflection exercises and try-it activities that will help you think critically and elevate your strategic impact.
+Engage in reflection exercises and try-it activities to think critically and strengthen your strategic approach, and apply your learning through a capstone project designed to support on-the-job application.

 On-campus networking